GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 the batch file privileges to do almost anything.
 Making changes if you do not completely understand them can have unexpected results.**

+Please do change the configuration variables in the top section to match your requirements.
+Each variable has an explanation.

 To activate the batch file (in the top-level subdirectory for the project) just click (or double click) the file.
 It will open in a command window, and has a pause at the end so you can read the results.
 After build it may